 She also picked up the prestigious MBE, or Most Excellent Order of the British Empire, in 2002—the same year the BBC named her its Sports Personality of the Year.
 When Radcliffe retired from competition in 2015, she did so in fitting fashion, high-fiving fans on the streets of London as she completed one last 26.2-miler.

 Radcliffe shared her remarkable story in 2004’s Paula: My Story So Far, a memoir she followed with 2011’s How to Run: From Fun Runs to Marathons and Everything in Between.
-If Radcliffe has one weakness, it may be geography.
-In 2004, appearing on Who Wants to be a Millionaire?, she couldn’t name the country located due east of Ukraine.
-(Answer: Russia.)
-Still, she helped earn £16,000 for Asthma UK and £32,000 for the British Olympic Association—two more impressive numbers in a career filled with them.
+She has appeared on Who Wants to be a Millionaire? and is a passionate advocate for a clean sport.